Hoopeston Area High School Homecoming Court announced

 The Homecoming Court for this year was announced Monday and includes the following:Freshmen attendants Alexa Bailey and Ulysses Garcia; Sophomore attendants Lucy Lugo and Isaias Diaz; Junior attendants Sam Cade and Arturo Rebollo; Queen candidates Erin Anderson, Sadie Drayer, Baylee Glass and Payton Small; and King candidates Nolan Alwardt, Colby Burton, Lucas Hofer and Hunter Tate.

 Also during the day, a silent auction and taco dinner fundraiser for Dalton Goble will be presented from 4-7 p.m. in the high school cafeteria.
 Goble was severely injured in an accident Aug.
 28. The benefit will help with his expenses.
-Benefit organizers are currently seeking donations for the silent auction from area business.
-Any donations need to be made by Sept.
-27. Contact Tina Samet at 217-474—9704 or Emily Carter at 217-283-7554 for more information.
+Contact Tina Samet at 217-474—9704 or Emily Carter at 217-283-7554 for more information.